Skip to Content

 Method

-1. In a small bowl, combine the ingredients for the tzatziki sauce.
-Cover and place in the fridge for a 1 hour to allow flavors to meld (optional).
+1. Make the Tzatziki Sauce.
+In a small bowl, combine the yogurt, cucumber, dill, Za’atar, (if using), garlic, salt and pepper.
+If you have time, cover the sauce and place it in the fridge for 1 hour to allow flavors to develop.

-2. To make the burger patties, mix the ground turkey, oregano, garlic, onion, parsley, cumin, pepper and salt in a bowl with your hands until fully combined.
+2. Make the turkey patties.
+In a large bowl, combine the ground turkey, oregano, garlic, onion, parsley, cumin, pepper, and salt.
+Mix well, until fully combined.
 Divide the mixture into 6 evenly sized burger patties, slightly larger than the hamburger buns.

-3. Heat the oil in a large cast iron skillet set over medium heat**.
-Season the outside of the patties with a little sprinkle of salt.
-Cook the patty for 4-5 minutes on each side.
-Use a food thermometer to be sure they have reached a safe minimum internal temperature of 165 °F.
+3. Heat the oil in a large cast iron skillet set over medium heat.
+Season the outside of the patties with a sprinkle of salt.
+Cook patties for 4-5 minutes on each side or until they have reached an internal temperature of 165 °F on a food thermometer.

-4. To assemble the burgers, layer them with tzatziki sauce, the patty, tomato, lettuce more tzatziki sauce and feta.
-Enjoy.
+4. Assemble the burgers.
+Layer the toasted buns with the tzatziki sauce, the patty, tomatoes, lettuce, more tzatziki sauce, and feta.

 Nutrition Info